A Book Review of 'Mental Health & the Christian' (by the Editor)

 The booklet aptly presents Charles Haddon Spurgeon and William Cowper as examples of godly men who suffered greatly during periods of deep melancholy but as a consequence, great things were accomplished through the lives of these two godly men.
 CH Spurgeon declared that it was good for him to have been afflicted by his frequent bouts of melancholy because it made his ministry more affective.
 Only a Christian walking in the Spirit could utter such sentiments when they are undergoing intense physical suffering or anguish of soul.
 The Apostle Paul, when subjected to physical suffering, gloried and took pleasure in his infirmities knowing that his physical weakness would cause the power of Christ to rest upon him and empower Him to labour effectively in the Lord’s work.
 (2nd Corinthians 12: 9-10) The Lord purges a fruitful branch to make it more fruitful and the gold has to be tried in the fire to be made purer; these painful processes are necessary and sovereignly appointed by the Lord for the good of His children; what benefits and encouragements we would have missed out on if a record had not been made of the sufferings of the many saints who endured much pain and anguish in their bodies and souls (e.g. Job, Jeremiah, the Apostle Paul, the Reformers and the Covenanters etc).
 It is impossible to envisage that any of these great men of God would have countenanced the use of humanistic psychological interventions or eastern mystical meditation as a means to relieve their anguish of soul even if such interventions had been available to them during their lifetime.

 As one would expect from a booklet written by Christians, there is some very good spiritual advice for Christians who are experiencing mental difficulties.
-In reality only a Christian possesses a spiritual dimension within their lives because, unlike the unconverted sinner who is dead in trespasses and sin, the Christian is spiritually alive having been regenerated (born again) by the Spirit of God; as a new creature in Christ, a Christian views their troubles from a different perspective than that of unconverted sinners and regards trials and troubles as Divinely appointed; they find great support through God's Word during suffering of body or soul and even though they may fall and experience deepest melancholy within their souls, they know that they will not be utterly cast down because the Lord upholds them with His hand (Psalm 37:24).
+In reality only a Christian possesses a spiritual dimension within their lives because, unlike the unconverted sinner who is dead in trespasses and sin, the Christian is spiritually alive having been regenerated (born again) by the Spirit of God; as a new creature in Christ, a Christian who is walking with the Lord views their troubles from a different perspective than that of unconverted sinners and regards trials and troubles as Divinely appointed; they find great support through God's Word during suffering of body or soul and even though they may fall and experience deepest melancholy within their souls, they know that they will not be utterly cast down because the Lord upholds them with His hand (Psalm 37:24).
 Through the merits of Christ’s redemptive work on their behalf, a Christian is provided with infinitely superior solutions for the malady of their souls compared to the erroneous and unscriptural psychological interventions recommended within this booklet.
 For example, the Christian has among many other blessings:

 direct access to God’s Throne of Grace through prayer